-I’m a journalist and magazine editor from Aotearoa New Zealand.
+I’m a freelance journalist and non-fiction editor from Aotearoa, New Zealand.
 I’m currently a fellow at the Reuters Institute for the Study of Journalism in Oxford, UK, where I’m reporting on ocean-based geoengineering.

 I write longform stories about scientists who devote their summers to counting albatrosses, through-hiking the length of New Zealand with kids, training search-and-rescue dogs, unpacking kākāpō DNA, and what it takes to win the Great Easter Bunny Hunt.
 My story on the aftermath of New Zealand’s worst maritime environmental disaster was reprinted in Tell You What: Great New Zealand Non-Fiction 2017.

-I’ve written travel stories for The Washington Post and a range of airline magazines, and political analysis for The Guardian.
+I’ve written travel stories for The Washington Post and a range of airline magazines, political analysis for The Guardian, and children’s stories for School Journal.

 You can find me (occasionally) on Twitter, Instagram and Bluesky.